skarlekar/smart-quora/README.md

 ### SmartQuora Assets
 There are two types of Assets modeled in the SmartQuora application.
 They are: Question and Answer.
-Question - A question consists of an unique id, question description, status (CREATED, ANSWERED, AWARDED, or DEFAULTED), reward
+Question - A question consists of an unique id, question description, status (CREATED, ANSWERED, AWARDED, or DEFAULTED), reward amount and a list of answers.
+If a question is answered and is voted for, the stake is equally distributed among the vot

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS